rgildiaz/ITI/pxeboot.md

 ---

-## Conclusion: Running this server in the future
+## Running this server in the future
-The NUC I used to setup this server has MAC Address 94-c6-91-a1-1f-a5
+The NUC I used to setup the Ubuntu server has MAC Address 94-c6-91-a1-1f-a5

+### Ubuntu
 To start the same server I used again in the future, follow these instructions:
 - Plug the NUC into a network switch.
 - Boot the NUC to Ubuntu.